The model for day 7 of World Origami Days is the Origami Songbird by Swapnil Shinde.

 I have made these two out of a couple of square bits of paper I had lying around – I’m not sure what type.
 Most sorts of paper can be used to make these Origami Songbirds.
 They are simple enough not to need really thin papers, but you may find that the model gets a little thick with very thick paper types.
 Kami would work well, but I tend to try avoid using kami for animals and birds as it can look lifeless and uninspiring.
 A more interesting paper, with some natural fibres visible in the paper surface would work well.
 The paper I used was 20cm a side and the same colour on both sides.

 Diagrams for these Songbirds are in the British Origami Spring Convention Pack 2009.
+Check out my post about the British Origami Convention for more information on what it is like.

 Paper: Most paper types.
 Papers with natural fibres embedded work best.
 Kami will do